aks5bx/NCAA_Model_Comparisons/README.md

 Note that these are both defensive metrics; and, they also may follow logically.
 As teams have better defenses, their performance may likely depend more on the quality of the offense they face.
 As a result, defensive minded teams may be more susceptible to random spikes in opponent offensive production and may be more erratic in the NCAA Tournament.
 As a result, stronger defensive metrics may be correlated with incorrect predictions.

+## Notes and Limitations

+This project serves primarily as a proof of concept.
+As in, this method of determining which factors make NCAA Basketball games harder to predict can be replicated in order to designate future games that may be particularly hard to predict.
+This designation can be used for betting purposes, for media promotion, or general fan knowledge.

+This project is severely limited because the original four models used as data sources are not of professional grade accuracy.
+Instead, they all have accuracy scores around 70%.
+To reiterate, the goal of this project was not to create the best model; instead it was to try to discern what factors made a game hard to predict.
+Replicating this project with better, more accurate models would likely result in more accurate results.

+Another limitation to note is that in order to avoid multicollinearity, some explanatory variables were removed (those with high VIFs).
+As such, these variables were not candidates to be identified as causes of hard-to-predict games.